Nelly Landry

-Nelly Adamson Landry (28 December 1916 – 22 February 2010) was a tennis player from Belgium (became French citizen after marriage).
-She was the 1948 women's singles champion at the French Championships beating Shirley Fry.
+Nelly Adamson Landry (28 December 1916 – 22 February 2010) was a tennis player from Belgium who became a French citizen after marriage.
+She was the 1948 women's singles champion at the French Championships where she was seeded third, beating Shirley Fry in a three-set final.
 She had been a finalist in 1938, losing to Simonne Mathieu, and reached again the final in 1949, losing to Margaret Osborne duPont.

+In 1936 and from 1946 until 1948 she won the singles title at the French Covered Court Championships in Paris.
+She won the singles title at the International Championships of Egypt, played in Alexandria, in 1948 and 1949.
+In the latter year she also won the Championships of Egypt at the Gezira Sporting Club in Cairo, defeating Annalisa Bossi in the final.
+In 1948 Landry won the singles, doubles and mixed doubles titles at the Scandinavian Covered Court Championships.

-According to John Olliff of The Daily Telegraph and the Daily Mail, Landry was ranked in the world top 10 in 1946 and 1948 (no rankings issued from 1940 through 1945), reaching a career high of World No. 7 in these rankings in 1946.
+She was the No. 1 ranked Belgian player in 1933.
+According to John Olliff of The Daily Telegraph and the Daily Mail, Landry was ranked in the world top 10 in 1946 and 1948 (no rankings issued from 1940 through 1945), reaching a career high of world No. 7 in these rankings in 1946.
+In 1945, 1947, 1948 and 1950 she was ranked No. 1 in France.

-Nelly Adamson married Pierre Henri Landry in February 1937 and subsequently Marcel Renault, both former French tennis players.
+Nelly Adamson married Pierre Henri Landry on 8 February 1937 in Bruges and subsequently Marcel Renault, both former French tennis players.